dashbird/site/content/docs/account-settings/subscription.md

 You will have unlimited access to all the Dashbird plans and features during the trial period.
 After the trial period ends, you are asked to add your credit card information on the [Subscription](https://app.dashbird.io/client/subscription/setup/tier) page in order to subscribe to a specific plan and to keep using Dashbird.

-## Prorating ##
-Dashbird billing is transparent and fair.
-If you upgrade your plan in the middle of the billing cycle, the next charge will be prorated based on the unused time on last plan type.

-## Annual vs monthly subscription ##

-You get 10% discount on all plans when you choose annual billing cycle on your subscription.
-The amount will be charged in advance and there will be no refunds based on your account activity.

 ## Support for non-profits and startups ##